 - Virtual and in person meetings or conferences

 - Negotiations and mediations

-- Time in court, including time we may spend waiting for the court (sometimes the court calls multiple cases for the same time)
+- Time in court virtually or in person, including time we may spend waiting for the court (sometimes the court calls multiple cases for the same time).

 - Legal research